ian0422my/my-jekyll/resources/react/best-practice.md

     * parent component will wrap around your component
 * use FC if can (since code is shorter and cleaner)
   * useState
+    * use whenever you want to update a state
     * E.g.
       * var [count, setCount] = useState(0);{setCount(count++)}
   * useEffect